bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 ![image](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module4/Data/chr3_BAF.png)

 Question: What does each dot mean in the top CNV plots and what does each dot mean in the bottom BAF plot?

 Question: What is the absolute copy-number of the red region in the top plot?

 Question: Comparing the green region to the BAF plots, what kind of copy number variation is taking place?

-Based off of the ratio data we see that chromosome 3 has a diploid region that is then going into a gain:
-However we see here that this is a copy-neutral loss of heterozygosity.
-This is a form of copynumber variation where the cell losses one allelic region but gains the other.
-So instead of AB it will be AA or BB.
-We also noticed a similar event using varscan2 although that was in chr9.

 Using a completed CNV calling on WGS data from the Terry Fox Research Initiative on GBM we can see how it looks across a whole genome.
 [TFRI-WGS](https://www.pnas.org/content/116/38/19098)